Jason3105/YT-Downloader/README.md

 - **YouTube Rate-Limiting (HTTP 429)**
   YouTube aggressively throttles or blocks repeated requests from cloud-hosted IP addresses (Render, Vercel, Railway, etc.).
   Implement **caching**, **exponential back-off/retries**, or an **IP-rotating proxy** to reduce 429 errors.
+  (Reach out to me if you've a solution).

 - **Server-Side FFmpeg Load**
   FFmpeg runs entirely on your server.
 Each merge/transcode job can briefly spike **CPU** and **memory** usage.